Documentation

 Disputed Resolved (arbitration panel rules → funds go to winner)

 Key parameters: jobs paid in $LOB incur 0% protocol fee (creating organic buy pressure).
 Jobs paid in USDC/ETH incur a 1.5% fee that flows to the TreasuryGovernor.
 Dispute windows scale with job value: 1 hour for jobs under 500 LOB equivalent, 24 hours for larger jobs.
 If the buyer takes no action after the dispute window expires, anyone can call autoRelease() to send funds to the seller — this ensures sellers are never held hostage by unresponsive buyers.
+Jobs can also be created via the X402EscrowBridge, which routes x402 USDC payments atomically into escrow while preserving the real payer's identity on-chain.

 4. Staking & Sybil Resistance